parijatmukherjee/horcrux/content/posts/solo-dev-to-leading-teams.md

 Moving to Berlin and joining Omio in 2019 opened a whole new chapter.
 I currently lead the App Growth team — a wonderful mix of engineers, PMs, and calendars full of back-to-back meetings.

 My job today?
-A blend of strategy, mentoring, problem-solving, and the occasional `kubectl` command when nobody's watching.
+A blend of strategy, mentoring, problem-solving, and the occasional `make` or `yarn` command when nobody's watching.

 #### 🤦‍♂️ From “Managers Do Nothing” to “Oh Wait…”